Welcome to Year 3!

 READING Phonics and one to one reading sessions will continue for those children who normally follow this programme.
 For those who are in school, this will continue as normal, for those who are learning from home we will be sharing links and information to ensure the children can continue to make good progress.

+We will be making the most of the summer term weather and having our PE lessons outdoors whenever possible.
 PE kits must stay in school during term time, but will be sent home at half term to be washed.
 Please ensure girls have a pair of socks in their PE bags as they will not be allowed to wear tights during a PE lesson.

 - The school day starts at 8:45 a.m. and finishes at 3:20p.m.